Orphanet/API_Orphadata/README.md

 The repository is made of two independent parts:
 - `api/`, a folder containing all code relative to the **flask implementation of the API**.

 - `datas/`, a folder containing scripts and modules relative to the **processing of data** (download, conversion and elastic injection).
-This folder is used to get the orphadata and store them in an elasticsearh instance that is queried by the API.
+This folder is used to get the orphadata and store them in an elasticsearch instance that is queried by the API.

 There is also:
 - `static/`, a folder containing all static files used to serve the API.
 The only reason this folder is not in `api/` is related to the way the gandi server instance accesses static files.